-

 To what level of detail is due diligence customarily undertaken?

-This depends on the specific transaction features.
+This depends on the specific transaction features and is subject to negotiation.

 Frequently, a Liechtenstein subsidiary forms part of an international transaction.
 If this subsidiary is not the target company, market players often limit the due diligence review to basic issues (such as corporate information, review of the shareholdings, key employment contracts, change of control clauses, regulatory aspects, litigation etc).